 Discovering Spain: Language, Art and Culture - The Discovering Spain program consists of a week of classes on campus and a 3 week trip throughout different cities in Spain, which include: Madrid, Toledo, Segovia, Salamanca, Cordoba, Sevilla, Granada, Barcelona and Gerona.
 Main activities include visits to The Royal Palace, museums (El Prado, Reina Sofia, Dali Museum), visits to cathederals(Sevilla, Toledo, Segovia, Salamanca, Barcelona) excursions to medieval landmarks (Toledo, Cordoba’s Mosque, La Alhambra in Granada), a visit to the University of Salamanca.

-Adventure Abroad to France, England, Scotland (and NYC)- THE FGCU THEATRE ADVENTURE ABROAD TO NEW YORK CITY, FRANCE, ENGLAND, AND SCOTLAND WILL GIVE FGCU STUDENTS THE OPPORTUNITY TO IMMERSE THEMSELVES IN THE ART OF LIVE PERFORMANCE.
+Adventure Abroad to France, England, Scotland (and NYC)- *New Application Deadline is November 18th, after this date we are new applicants will be placed on a waitlist* THE FGCU THEATRE ADVENTURE ABROAD TO NEW YORK CITY, FRANCE, ENGLAND, AND SCOTLAND WILL GIVE FGCU STUDENTS THE OPPORTUNITY TO IMMERSE THEMSELVES IN THE ART OF LIVE PERFORMANCE.
 THE CENTERPIECE OF THE ADVENTURE IS THE CHANCE TO EXPERIENCE THE OPENING WEEK FESTIVITIES AT THE EDINBURGH (SCOTLAND) INTERNATIONAL FESTIVAL AND EDINBURGH FRINGE FESTIVAL - WHERE THEATER COMPANIES, MUSICIANS, AND PERFORMANCE TROUPES FROM ALL OVER THE GLOBE GATHER FOR THE LARGEST ANNUAL SHOWCASE AND CELEBRATION OF LIVING THEATRE ON THE PLANET.

 Italy: Engineering, Science and the Built Environment Past and Present - Exposure to different cultures and their infrastructure, art, architecture and city planning, both ancient and modern, provides the opportunity to witness how the fundamental needs for adherence to a system of belief, the remarkable development of a scientific and technical culture and the physical and political needs for real things: building materials, housing, commerce, food and water, shape a society.
 The selection of Italy as a location of interest provides historical transitions from Republic to Empire and from agrarian / rural society to one increasingly urban while showcasing the influence politics, science, art and religion play in the built environment.